How to Treat Eczema and Perioral Dermatitis Naturally

 Perioral dermatitis, also known as Peri-orifical dermatitis, is a condition of the skin that manifests upon the face and around the mouth (peri- a prefix meaning- around; about./ oral -relating to the mouth) and is not a condition of eczema but may look similar to Atopic Dermatitis.
 The cause of this condition is unknown but there are many natural tips to help prevent a flare-up and keep your skin healthy and clear.
 It often presents as a slightly bumpy red rash, this is not usually accompanied by itching.
 This skin condition may come and go through one’s life and it tends to impact women around the age of 15-45, much more than men or children.
 This rash is not contagious.

-After obtaining a correct diagnosis for this condition it is important to stop using topical steroid creams and chemical face lotions, which are known to make this condition worse.
+After obtaining a correct diagnosis for this condition, it is important to stop using topical steroid creams and chemical face lotions, which are known to make this condition worse.
 Even fluorinated toothpastes have been known to upset this condition.
 The best advice is to stop applying anything at all you your face- soap, makeup, lotions- until your skin clears and you can make some lifestyle changes (listed below).
 Perioral dermatitis is, unfortunately, a common skin condition, but can be managed with the correct care.

 How to Treat Perioral Dermatitis

-• Look at your Diet
+Look at your Diet

 As with most health conditions, this is the first step to begin changing the current state of health.
 It may be challenging to figure out what exactly is aggravating your skin, so I suggest looking into the elimination diet (more on this soon).
 This diet is very strict and usually takes about 5-6 weeks to complete, but it is considered the “gold standard” when it comes to figuring out food sensitivities.
 Some common sensitives are gluten, dairy, eggs, corn, soy, sugar, and coffee.
-I know, sorry- all the goods!
+I know, sorry- all the good!

-• Check your Stress
+Check your Stress

 This is a general rule for all health conditions.
-When the body is in a heightened state of stress many conditions such as GI complaints, skin irritation, or sleep get aggravated.
+When the body is in a heightened state of stress, many conditions, such as GI complaints, skin irritation, or sleep, get aggravated.
 It is important to stay positive and remember that health and healing is a process.
 Check this article out to learn some stress-reducing tips.
 (How to reduce stress with Chinese Medicine)

-• Stop Using Topical Steroids on Your Face
+Stop Using Topical Steroids on Your Face

 Stopping these may make your skin seem to get worse initially, but it should start to improve after a few days.
-(It is important to get a correct diagnosis for perioral dermatitis as, PD will be aggravated by topical steroids while eczema may respond well to steroid lotions.)
+(It is important to get a correct diagnosis for perioral dermatitis as PD will be aggravated by topical steroids, while eczema may respond well to steroid lotions.)
 For that matter, stop using any creams or lotions on your face for a little while.
 Your skin, though beautiful, is a bit more sensitive for some reason, so let it breathe naturally.
-Then when you have made some other changes in your diet and lifestyle you can start to incorporate natural plant-based oils or lotions.
+Then, when you have made some other changes in your diet and lifestyle, you can start to incorporate natural plant-based oils or lotions.
 Read this article to learn more!
 (Plant-based Body Oils)

-• Avoid Harsh Soap
+Avoid Harsh Soap

 Stop washing your face with soap if you haven’t done so already.
 Warm water is good enough!
 (PD does not like water too hot or too cold. )When your skin has begun to heal and clear then you can look into natural chemical-free cleansers for sensitive skin.

-• Use a Jade Roller
+Use a Jade Roller

 This easy tip can help to calm inflamed skin and increase circulation and lymphatic flow to your face.
 This article explains How to use a Jade Roller in more detail!

-• Observation
+Observation

 This is a huge diagnostic tool within Chinese Medicine.
 Seemingly simple enough but often it is overlooked.
 It is helpful to keep a journal and jot down changes you notice in your skin and to help pinpoint what has triggered a flare.